The Effect of Alcohol intake on Brain White Matter Microstructural Integrity: A New Causal Inference Framework for Incomplete Phenomic Data: Alcohol intake frequency and brain white matter microstructural integrity in the UKB

-\cite{mende2019alcohol} summarized the effect of alcohol consumption on cognitive decline and pointed out that heavy drinkers may result in cognitive decline, but mild-to-moderate drinking may not. \red{In a meta-analysis, \cite{zhao2023association} reported that low or moderate alcohol intake showed no significant association with all-cause mortality risk, whereas an increased risk was observed at higher consumption levels.
-In our application, we further investigated the impact of alcohol consumption frequency on changes in brain plasticity in the ageing brain} (Figure \ref{fig:workflow}B).
-Instead of using cognition \red{or mortality} that are consequences of brain ageing, the primary outcome in our work was the BAG, a direct measure of the difference between brain age and chronological age \citep{smith2019estimation,mo2022evaluating}.
-We were interested in estimating the mean potential outcome of BAG, of which a value larger than zero may indicate brain ageing in relation to chronological age.
+\cite{mende2019alcohol} summarized the effect of alcohol intake on cognitive decline and noted that heavy drinkers may experience greater average cognitive decline than mild-to-moderate drinkers. \red{In a meta-analysis, \cite{zhao2023association} reported that low or moderate drinkers showed no significant association with all-cause mortality risk compared to lifetime nondrinkers, whereas an increased risk was observed at higher intake levels.
+In our study, we further investigated the impact of alcohol intake frequency on brain white matter microstructure integrity among middle aged and older adults enrolled in the UKB study}.
+Instead of cognition \red{or mortality} outcomes, which are consequences of brain aging and white matter degredation, \revisethree{we focused on a more {objectively measured} neuroimaging biomarker: fornix FA.
+The fornix shows substantial microstructure degradation with aging \citep{chen2015age}, and reductions in fornix FA have been associated with poorer memory performance and {neurodegenerative disorders} \citep{kantarci2014fractional, bangen2021decreased}.
+Our primary objective was to estimate the mean potential outcome of fornix FA and compare these values across different levels of alcohol intake frequency.}